| |

-If you're learning to work with stained glass, instructions are necessary to learn the techniques.
-Even if you've been working with glass for years, there are times when you need to review a technique that you haven't used for a while.
-This web site has many step-by-step tutorials, with pictures, covering a large range of stained glass techniques.
+working with glass for a while but need to review a technique that you haven't used for a while.
+The instructions are all step-by-step, with pictures, covering a large range of stained glass techniques.
 Click on the links below to get to each specific tutorial.

 Most of the following stained glass tutorials consist of more than one page of instructions.
 Once you have read the first page of the tutorial, click on the links near the bottom of the page to get to the next set of instructions.
 For instance, the Lead Came Tutorial consists of 1.Lead Came 2.Stretching and Cutting Lead Came 3.Setting Up Your Cartoon 4.Assembling A Leaded Panel 5.Soldering Lead Came 6.Putty A Leaded Panel.